-Although almost all real experimental data have uncertainties in at least the dependent variable, many standard least-squares fitters are not capable of dealing with those uncertainties.
+Although almost all real experimental data have uncertainties in at least the dependent variable, many standard least-squares fitters, including the ones supplied by Excel, are not capable of dealing with those uncertainties.
 This means that for analysis of experimental data they are often not good enough.
-On the Practical computers, the Polynomial Fit program in the LabVIEW Shortcuts folder does allow for data with uncertainties in one or both of the variables in the dataset.
+On the Practical computers, the Polynomial Fit program in the LabVIEW

+Shortcuts folder does allow for data with uncertainties in one or both of the variables in the dataset.